Redislabs-Solution-Architects/openshift-route-to-redis/README.md

 Version used: Python 3.7.3

-Please update the Hostname, Password and cert location according to your setup
+Please update the Hostname, Password and cert location according to your setup:

 ```
 import redis